purpleclay/imds-mock/docs/index.md

 # Instance Metadata Service Mock

 The Instance Metadata Service (IMDS) stores data about an EC2 that you can use to configure or manage the running of that instance.
-Data is made accessible through the use of instance categories which adapt to its current state.
+Data is made accessible through the use of instance categories that adapt to its current state.
 Designing and developing software around the IMDS service poses two main challenges:

 1. First and foremost, an EC2 instance is needed; increasing costs
 1. There is no way to influence the IMDS service to simulate EC2 events such as spot termination